 We often have students or training specialists present in the clinic, please let us know if you do not wish to be seen by one.

 What is the cost of the clinic

 The clinic is currently bulk billed for all the specialists.
-However, due to rising costs and government Medicare funding freeze, we will be charging a nominal fee to cover secretarial support in 2020.
+However, due to rising costs and government Medicare funding changes, we will be charging a nominal fee to cover secretarial support in 2021.

 What do I need to bring